• Hungarian Language

 Pros

-• Trainability: Australian Eskimo dogs are very easy to train.
+• Training Difficulty: Australian Eskimo dogs are very easy to train.

-• Apartment Friendly: Apartment-friendly dog the Australian Eskimo breed.
+• Apartment Adaptability: Apartment-friendly dog the Australian Eskimo breed.

 • Drooling Tendency: The Australian Eskimo is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Australian Eskimo dogs are one of the best watchdogs.
+• Watchdog Rating: Australian Eskimo dogs are one of the best watchdogs.

 • Impulse to Wander or Roam: Australian Eskimo dogs tend to escape less than other breeds.

-• Adaptability: Australian Eskimo dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Australian Eskimo dogs adapt well to lifestyle changes and different living environments.

-• Child Friendly: Australian Eskimo dogs are very kid-friendly dogs.
+• Child Compatibility: Australian Eskimo dogs are very kid-friendly dogs.

 • Dog Friendly: Australian Eskimo dogs are dog-friendly dogs.